All Recipes/ Articles and Guides/ Latest Posts

 What is fonio?

-Fonio (Digitaria Exilis) is an ancient grain native to west and central Africa that is considered healthier and more sustainable than other popular grains or pseudo-grains.
+Fonio (Digitaria Exilis) is an ancient grain native to West and Central Africa that is considered healthier and more sustainable than other popular grains or pseudo-grains.

 With a tiny grain resembling the texture of granulated sugar, it is the easiest grain to cook because it only takes a few minutes and is also very forgiving.

-It can be cooked to be light and fluffy, like couscous, more creamy, like a porridge, or more compact, like a polenta.
+This super grain can be cooked to be light and fluffy, like couscous, more creamy, like a porridge, or more compact, like a polenta.

 It only takes a few minutes on the stove, and that’s one of the reasons it has become my favorite cereal to include in my diet.